Eleazar ben Pedat: On study

-Elazar was averse to the study of esoteric matters.
+Eleazar was averse to the study of esoteric matters.
 With reference to this study, he would cite the saying of Ben Sira, "Seek not things that are too hard for you, and search not out things that are above your strength".
 He prized knowledge above all things; therefore he remarked," He who possesses knowledge is as great as if the Temple were rebuilt in his days"; and from Job 20:21 he teaches that he who does not contribute toward the support of scholars will not be blessed in his property.

 On charity

 He frequently sang the praises of charity.
 "The practice of charity," he was wont to say, "is more meritorious than all oblations; as the Bible says, 'To do justice [Hebr. צדקה] and judgment is more acceptable to the Lord than sacrifice'.
 He who practices charity secretly is greater [in the sight of God] than Moses himself; for Moses himself admitted 'I was afraid of the anger,' while of secret charity the Bible says, 'A gift in secret pacifies anger'".
-Benevolence and acts of loving-kindness (גמילות חסדים) are, according to Elazar's interpretation, even greater than charity; as the Bible says, "Sow to yourselves in righteousness [Hebr. צדקה], reap in mercy [חסד]."
+Benevolence and acts of loving-kindness (גמילות חסדים) are, according to Eleazar's interpretation, even greater than charity; as the Bible says, "Sow to yourselves in righteousness [Hebr. צדקה], reap in mercy [חסד]."
 With reference to צדקה, the Bible uses "sowing," indicating an operation that leaves it in doubt whether the sower will or will not enjoy the fruit; while with reference to mercy "reaping" is used, an occupation that renders the enjoying of the results very probable.
-From the same Scriptural expression Elazar draws the lesson, "Charity is rewarded only in proportion to the kindness in it"; that is, the pleasant and thoughtful way in which it is given, and the personal sacrifice it involves.
+From the same Scriptural expression Eleazar draws the lesson, "Charity is rewarded only in proportion to the kindness in it"; that is, the pleasant and thoughtful way in which it is given, and the personal sacrifice it involves.

-Elazar was exceedingly poor, and often lacked the necessaries of life.
+Eleazar was exceedingly poor, and often lacked the necessaries of life.
 Nevertheless, he would never accept any gifts, or even invitations to the patriarch's table.
 When any were extended to him, he would decline them with the remark, "It seems that you do not wish me to live long, since the Bible says, 'He that hates gifts shall live'".
 His scant earnings he would share with other needy scholars; thus, he once purposely lost a coin in order that poverty-stricken Shimon bar Abba, who was following him, might find it.
-When the latter did find it and offered to restore it, Elazar assured him that he had renounced its ownership and forfeited all rights thereto, and that consequently it was the property of the finder.
+When the latter did find it and offered to restore it, Eleazar assured him that he had renounced its ownership and forfeited all rights thereto, and that consequently it was the property of the finder.
 It is also reported as his custom first to offer a prutah to the poor, and then to offer prayer to God.
 Even to impostors he would never refuse charity.
 "Were it not for the existence of impostors, not a single refusal of charity could ever be atoned for; we therefore ought to show gratitude to them".